“We are what we repeatedly do. Excellence, then, is not an act, but a habit.”– Aristotle

 - a 529 Plan for your child’s college education

 It doesn’t matter if you start small.
 If all you can afford today is $50 or $100 a month, just get started and don’t wait.
 When the money comes out automatically, you won’t miss it.
 As you are able, increase your monthly contributions.
 Your eventual goal is to save at least 15% of your income.
 Can you get there in a year or two?
 Calculate how much this is and get started.
 If you have to adjust later, that’s okay.
 Don’t wait another day, because that day could turn into years.
+Wealth building habits need to be easy, and it doesn’t get any easier than automatic.

 Read more: Don’t Budget, Focus on Saving